 Application Deadline for admission to the program in the Fall 2020 is January 1, 2020.

-In order to apply to the Economics Program you will need to complete two applications.
-The main application through the Georgetown University Graduate School of Arts and Sciences Admissions office and can be accessed through the GSAS website by clicking on the following link: Economics PhD Application.
+In order to apply to the Economics Program you will need to complete the Economics PhD Application administered through the Georgetown University Graduate School of Arts and Sciences Admissions office.

 Applicants must take the GRE Exam as it is mandatory for your application to be considered.
 The GRE code for Georgetown University is 5244.